Leonard C. Leicht

 Areas of Practice

-In addition, Leonard has handled precedent-setting appellate matters before the Supreme Court and Appellate Division of New Jersey, including the Johnson v.
-Braddy Trucking matter.
+In addition, Leonard has handled precedent-setting appellate matters before New Jersey Appellate Division, and also represented the defendant in Johnson v.
+Braddy Trucking before the New Jersey Supreme Court.
 He has also successfully argued appeals before the United States Court of Appeals for the Third Circuit.

-Leonard also regularly represents clients in administrative, disciplinary and labor hearings.
-At the request of his colleagues, he also serves as a mediator and arbitrator.
+Leonard regularly represents clients in administrative, disciplinary and labor hearings.
+He also often serves as a mediator and arbitrator at the request of his colleagues.

 Named among The Best Lawyers in America© for Transportation Law, Leonard has also been recognized as a Top 100 Super Lawyer in New Jersey five times.